Alonso-del-Arte/blackjack/Variants.md

 the payouts are.

 The game that I'm focusing on in this project is sometimes called "American blackjack."
+It's what you can expect to play at most casinos in the United States.

 ## Atlantic City blackjack

 This variant, which first emerged in Atlantic City casinos, allows late surrender (you can give up half the bet of a bad hand).
 Also, you can split pairs thrice.
 Payout for natural blackjack is 6 to 5, rather than 3 to 2, depending on the casino.
+Though it has been a general trend for casinos to get stingier with payouts overall.

 ## Blackjack switch